-The origins of the library date back almost 100 years to 1915, when the Houston Academy of Medicine (HAM) established a small library in downtown Houston to serve the Harris County Medical Society.
+The origins of the library date back to 1915, when the Houston Academy of Medicine (HAM) established a small library in downtown Houston to serve the Harris County Medical Society.
 This Library later combined with the Baylor College of Medicine’s (BCM) small library in 1949 to form one larger, centralized library.
 As institutions joined the TMC, they also joined in sharing the resources of the TMC Library, thereby creating a unique consortial library arrangement – the first collaboration among institutions of the TMC.

 The permanent building for this new library came shortly after in the early 1950′s, through the efforts of HAM and BCM.
 Jesse H. Jones made a personal gift for the construction of the building and in 1954, the “Jesse H. Jones Library Building” was dedicated with approximately 27,000 square feet of space over three floors.
 By 1975, a new addition to the building created another 76,000 square feet for the Library’s growing collection.
-At this time, the Library officially became known as the Houston Academy of Medicine – Texas Medical Center.
+At this time, the Library officially became known as the Houston Academy of Medicine – Texas Medical Center Library.
 Today the Library operates under a DBA as The TMC Library.

 During the digital explosion in the 1990′s, the Library added computerized classrooms and a lab for education classes, and carved out space on the first floor to make room for computer workstations for students and patrons.
 Tropical Storm Allison severely damaged the Library’s street level in 2001 where the classrooms and lab were, but the damage was repaired and flood walls and gates were added with assistance from FEMA.